panosstav/AutoregressiveModels/README.md

 •SARIMAX (Seasonal AutoRegressive Integrated Moving Average with eXogenous factors) •ARIMA (AutoRegressive Integrated Moving Average)

+The purpose is to forecast a six-time series (no particular topic) using Minitab and Python.

 Time series forecasting is a crucial task in various domains such as finance, economics, and environmental science.
 This project provides an in-depth demonstration of how to implement SARIMA and ARIMA models for accurate time-series predictions.